Back to Articles

 This includes ads for Instagram, Threads and now Whatsapp.

-Facebook first launched the Ad Library back in 2019 to tackle concerns around political ads and transparency on its platform.
+Facebook launched the library to tackle concerns around political ads and transparency on its platform.
 It was designed so anyone - from everyday users to journalists and researchers could easily see who was running political ads and what those ads looked like.

 But over time, the Ad Library has become much more than just a tool for political transparency.